Conserve Water Tools

 Kids Zone and Interactive Education

 Check out these cool links and tools for kiddos to use and learn about water conservation.
 There are games for them to play regarding water conservation.
-Teaching our keiki about water conservation is important for everyone because water awareness starts at home and spreads throughout the islands and through future generations.
+Teaching our keiki (children) about water conservation is important for everyone because water awareness starts at home and spreads throughout the islands and through future generations.

 Our JOB is to help you connect to resources and tools to get the most out of your, potable, fresh water supply!
-Talk to us!
 Fill out one of our surveys!
 Take advantage of the resources, connections, and supplies we offer to help you know more and feel good about the water you use every day.
 We are here to help our customers, and ALL Maui County citizens to be good stewards of our most precious resource, fresh water.

-Even though we have some of the wettest places in Hawaii, having a deeper understanding of how the hotter summer months impact our island community is important.
+Even though we have some of the wettest places in Hawaii, having a deeper understanding of how the hotter summer months affect our island community is important.
 DWS can assist you in knowing how a devastating drought can help us find better solutions with actionable and responsible practices.
 Useful resources about drought can be found here:

-There are so many ways to help conserve water indoors within your regular activities at home!
+There are so many ways to help conserve water indoors within your regular activities at hale (home)!
 Many of you know not to leave the water running when you brush your teeth and to take shorter showers.
 However, there are other ways to conserve water inside your home, such as using water-efficient appliances, toilets, and fixing leaks.
 DWS offers various ways to help you conserve water in your home with free programs and fixtures.

 Check out our lists of printable tips that might just help you save gallons of water each and every day!
 Print them and hang them up around the house as a reminder for everyone in your hale so they “Don’t Waste a Drop” and that small ways to save water can make a difference for everyone to get through these hot months.